nuclearhosting/nh-knowledge-base/docs/wordpress.md

 # Wordpress

-WordPress is open source software you can use to create a beautiful website, blog, or app.
+[WordPress](https://wordpress.org) is open source software you can use to create a beautiful website, blog, or app.
 Beautiful designs, powerful features, and the freedom to build anything you want.
 WordPress is both free and priceless at the same time.

+Most of our shared [web hosting](https://nuclear.hosting) customers are using Wordpress as content management system for managing website content.

 ## Installing Wordpress by 1-Click Installer